Ferryistaken/mathematics-vault/README.md

 This repo should be very useful if you're trying to refresh on some concepts, as everything is short and sweet and very organized.

 I wrote this whole thing in [Obsidian](https://obsidian.md), a very useful tool for writing notes, with some nice features such as front and backlinks, meaning that every note can be connected to every other note.
-This makes it so that every concept can be referenced in every other note, which makes obsidian very useful when organizing large knowledge bases with a lot of short, interconnected topics, such as mathematics.
+This makes it so that every concept can be referenced in every other note, which makes obsidian very useful when organizing large knowledge bases with a lot of short, interconnected [[Topics]], such as mathematics.

 It also generates very nice graphs, such as this one: